 Dominique Lightsey-Joseph, EdD, MEd, serves as the Director of Equity, Diversity, Inclusion and Belonging (EDIB) Strategy at the Center on the Developing Child.
 Dominique develops strategies and action plans to advance the Center’s commitment to fostering equitable outcomes in early childhood development.
 She also leads the co-creation of an organizational culture where all staff feel respected, included, and able to do their best.
 Dominique works collaboratively with Center Leadership division heads to ensure the deep integration of EDIB principles into all workstreams and to develop, implement, assess, and adjust strategy as needed to establish a sustainable, Center-wide EDIB infrastructure.

-Prior to joining the center, Dominique spent nearly fifteen years advancing educational equity and access in college admissions.
+Prior to joining the center, Dominique spent 16 years advancing educational equity and access for marginalized and underrepresented students through her work in college admissions.
 She has served on strategic planning committees and diversity task forces at public and private universities on both coasts.
-She served as a principal committee member for the strategic plan to diversify the UCLA campus population between 2010-2016, created and conducted institutional bias trainings for USC faculty, staff, and students, and spearheaded external relations experiences that required the coordination of higher education faculty, alumni stakeholders, community-based organizations, K-12 district superintendents and community college senior-leaders.
+In service of Pasadena City College’s retention efforts for marginalized first-year students, she taught courses and aided students as they built their foundation of self-efficacy, information literacy and critical thinking skills.
+She served as a principal committee member for the strategic plan to diversify the UCLA campus population between 2010-2016, created and conducted implicit and institutional bias trainings for University of Southern California (USC) faculty, staff, and students, and spearheaded diversity “think tank” working groups comprised of higher education faculty, alumni stakeholders, community-based organizations, K-12 district superintendents and community college senior-leaders.